DerekCuevas/avowal/README.md

 ```

 ## Examples
 Examples can be found in /examples.
-There are two examples, a particle editor (/particle) and a sign up form (/signup).
+There are three examples, an async example (/async), a particle editor (/particle) and a sign up form (/signup).

 ## To do
 - [ ] document source